-The aforementioned challenges were pointed out in the studies of Freitas (2017), Cardoso et al. (2021), Valadares et al. (2022) and Harold et al. (2023) by highlighting the lack of interest of family farmers in joining the PNAE, the difficulties in offering family farming products to schools, the market barriers, and the challenges for cooperativism in Brazil.
+The aforementioned challenges were pointed out in the works of Freitas (2017), Cardoso et al. (2021), Valadares et al. (2022) and Harold et al. (2023) by highlighting the lack of interest of family farmers in joining the PNAE, the difficulties in offering family farming products to schools, the market barriers, and the challenges for cooperativism in Brazil.
 In addition to these challenges, it is important to highlight three more difficulties reported by family farmers, which would be the bureaucracy involved in the PNAE process, the delay in public calls and the issue of logistics and access, as proven in the testimonies of family farmers, presented below:

 To be able to mess with the paperwork, with the bureaucratic part is horrible.
-Everyone knows how to work in the fields, plant vegetables, but no one knows how to work with a computer, take a note, enter a system, this is a challenge for us, it is even easier to participate in the PNAE.
+Everyone knows how to work in the fields, plant vegetables, but no one knows how to work with a computer, get a grade, enter a system, this is a challenge for us, they even participate in the PNAE.
 (AF-04)

-The biggest problem with PNAE is the call that is delayed.
-The public call that is delayed, could be in February.
-It could be before, that then you make a proper schedule with the products here to plant.
+The biggest problem with the PNAE is the call that is delayed.
+The public call that is delayed could be in February.
+It could be before, that there is a proper schedule with the products here to plant.
 (AF-02)

 The challenge is at a distance, where we live is far away.
-Just like I told EMATER to get out of here and go to school to take it is difficult.
-Very far.
-There's the issue of cost, right?
-If I think so, a cabbage I take to school doesn't pay for gas.
+Just like I told EMATER for me to get out of here and go to school to take it, it's difficult.
+Too far away.
+There's the issue of cost, right.
+If I think like this, a cabbage that I take to school doesn't pay for gasoline.
 (AF-20)

-what I complain about the PNAE and see as a difficulty is the issue of roads that are bad for us to deliver our product, the city hall could fix it, this would help us a lot, we would use less oil.
+what I complain about the PNAE and see as a difficulty is the issue of the roads that are bad for us to deliver our product, the city hall could fix it, this would help us a lot, we would spend less oil.
 (AF-52)

 In the reading of family farmers, these are the challenges and difficulties they face on a daily basis when participating in the delivery of their food to schools, in the context of the PNAE.
-These barriers presented by family farmers reinforce the importance of well-structured action and articulation between the actors involved in the process of implementing the program, which favor the achievement of the objectives of the PNAE.
-According to Freitas (2017), it is important to consider local challenges as fundamental elements in the implementation of public policies, and that these challenges may include issues related to communication, infrastructure, local social condition, and the connections and partnerships established.
+These barriers presented by family farmers reinforce the importance of well-structured action and articulation between the actors involved in the process of implementing the program, which favor the achievement of the PNAE objectives.
+According to Freitas (2017), it is important to consider local challenges as fundamental elements in the implementation of public policies, and that these challenges may include issues related to communication, infrastructure, local social condition and the connections and partnerships constituted.
 This means that the local context cannot be seen only as secondary aspects, but as an essential element for understanding the process of implementing public policies.
 Thus, it is important that the policy is constantly evaluated and improved to meet the needs of those involved.

-Thus, the contributions and challenges perceived by family farmers in participating in the PNAE are important and have significant impacts on the promotion of family farming and on personal, social, economic, local and regional development, according to information highlighted in Figure 37, which presents an analysis of similarity, with four different groups: it can be seen that the term "PNAE", specifically, in the pink group, it appears in the centrality of the image, in a strong relationship, in turn, with "family farmer", "improve" and "development", terms that once again highlight the perception of family farmers about the subsidies that the PNAE generates for the personal and social development of the municipalities studied.
+Thus, the contributions and challenges perceived by family farmers in participating in the PNAE are important and have significant impacts on the promotion of family farming and on personal, social, economic, local and regional development, as highlighted in Figure 37, which presents an analysis of similarity, with four different groups: it is perceived that the term "PNAE", specifically, in the pink group, it appears in the centrality of the image, in a strong relationship, in turn, with "family farmer", "improve" and "development", terms that again highlight the perception of family farmers about the subsidies that the PNAE generates for the personal and social development of the municipalities studied.